-The extensive renovation work has lasted rather longer than expected.
-The Carré du Palais was originally set to open in autumn 2014 but this has been repeatedly postponed.
-The ETA now is April 2017.
-Stay tuned for further developments!
+But... the extensive renovation work has lasted very much longer than expected.
+The Carré du Palais was originally set to open in autumn 2014.

 A unique new wine, Le Guishu, based on fermented rice has just been launched.
 But, in spite of the name, it's not from the Far East.
 Instead, Le Guishu is made in France using rice grown in the Camargue.

 The man behind the idea is the Bordeaux-based wine-maker Olivier Sublett, inspired by his Chinese fiancée, Yuan Guizhi.